What exactly is a green district in Dubai Marina with advanced infrastructure?

 Green districts versus conventional residential complexes differ fundamentally in design philosophy, operational efficiency, and long-term value proposition.
 While traditional Dubai Marina properties focus primarily on luxury finishes and location, green districts integrate sustainability into every aspect of development.

-Infrastructure advantages: Unlike conventional complexes where amenities might be limited to a gym and pool, green districts include extensive pedestrian pathways, bicycle storage and routes, electric vehicle charging stations, community gardens, and children’s play areas with natural shade structures.
-The landscaping uses drought-resistant species and advanced irrigation systems that consume 50% less water than traditional landscaping.
+Infrastructure advantages: Unlike conventional complexes, where amenities may be limited to a gym and pool, green districts offer extensive pedestrian pathways, bicycle routes, electric vehicle charging stations, community gardens, and shaded children’s play areas.
+The landscaping incorporates drought-resistant species and advanced irrigation systems that can reduce water consumption by up to 50% compared to traditional landscaping methods.

 What are the main advantages of buying property in green districts with developed infrastructure?